OBorovec-school/CTU-OSW-publicTransportation/README.md

 * Cp00 - 'doc/projectDescription'
 * Cp01 - Python code and README.md in 'data_pipeline' and parsed data in 'sample_data' folder
 * Cp02 - TBD

+## Checkpoint 0

+I decided to focus at public transportation in Prague and Brno, combining theirs iregularities with reasoning from other sources.
+To see all report, pls follow this [link](docs/projectDesc/projectDesc.pdf)

+## Checkpoint 1